rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 comments: true
 ---

 I started my [certification journey]({{ site.url }}/#certification) quite late in my career.
-I also followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.
+I followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.

 Do certifications matter ?
 Should I be happy with that one cert ?
 Does it make sense to go for ALL the AWS/Azure/GCP certs ?
 A certification plan or strategy helps to answer these questions + ensures better use of your time.
 Lets dig deeper !